martincartledge/martincartledge.io/src/content/blog/mapreduce-deep-dive.md

 MapReduce was a revolutionary concept within the field of Distributed Systems, therefore, I felt it deserved its own post.

-You might have heard of it in the past, and for good reason.
-The world's most popular search engine, Google, used MapReduce heavily for several years.
+You might have heard of it in the past and for good reason.
+The world’s most popular search engine, Google, used MapReduce heavily for several years.

-It is my goal of this post is to share the following key points:
+It is my goal for this post is to share the following key points:

 - What is MapReduce
 - How does MapReduce work